acdh-oeaw/oad-mamems/content/pages/en/publications.md

 **2025**

 * Ed.
 Zachary Chitwood, *Medieval Mount Athos between Wealth and Poverty*.
 The Medieval Mediterranean 142.
 Leiden 2025 (online, open-access): <https://doi.org/10.1163/9789004712126>, including the following publications of MAMEMS members:

-  * Zachary Chitwood, "Preface", "Annuity Endowments and Sovereign Foundations on Mount Athos" and "Conclusion."
+  * Zachary Chitwood, "Introduction" (pp. 1-18), "Annuity Endowments and Sovereign Foundations on Mount Athos" (pp. 107-133) and "Conclusion" (pp. 292-300).
-  * Zachary Chitwood, "Annuity Endowments and Sovereign Foundations on Mount Athos" (11,500 words).
-  * Tinatin Chronz: "Liturgical Commemoration and Its Material Value in the Georgian ‘Book of Commemorations (*Agape*s)’ of Iviron Monastery" (6,200 words).
+  * Tinatin Chronz: "Liturgical Commemoration and Its Material Value in the Georgian *Book of Commemorations (Agapes)* of Iviron Monastery" (pp. 137-154).
-  * Kirill A. Maksimovič: "General Legal Norms of Acquiring and Administering Monastic Property in Byzantium and Their Implementation on Mount Athos from the 12th – Early 14th Centuries: The Case of Hilandar" (10,700 words).
+  * Kirill A. Maksimovič: "General Legal Norms of Acquiring and Administering Monastic Property in Byzantium and Their Implementation on Mount Athos: The Case of Hilandar" (pp. 63-88).
-  * Vanessa R. de Obaldía: "*Servet-i Aynaroz*: Interpreting Ottoman Documents as Sources of Athonite Wealth" (8,300 words).
+  * Vanessa R. de Obaldía: "Archival Treasures of the Holy Mountain: Interpreting Ottoman Documents as Sources of Athonite Wealth" (219-237).
-  * Alexander Watzinger with Stefan Eichert and Nina Richards: "OpenAtlas - An Open-source Application to Map Historical data with CIDOC CRM" (4,300 words)
+  * Alexander Watzinger with Stefan Eichert and Nina Richards: "OpenAtlas - An Open-source Application to Map Historical data with CIDOC CRM" (pp. 279-291)

 **2024**